Type: Package

 max_depth

 Integer.
-Maximum depth of recursion into subdirectories.
-Default is 2.
+Maximum recursion depth.
+Default: 2.

 Value